WebWAGNER67/CryptoKdo/README.md

 ---

-<p align="center"> 🤖 Few lines describing what your bot does.
+<p align="center"> 🤖 This bot is designed to redirect users from one link to another in a telegram group where there are many channels.
     <br>
 </p>